9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 ```
 ::::

-It first extracts the `MVar` that holds the thread\'s state, if it
+It first extracts the `MVar` that holds the thread's state, if it
 exists.
-The `Map` type\'s `updateLookupWithKey` function is useful: it
+The `Map` type's `updateLookupWithKey` function is useful: it
 combines looking up a key with modifying or removing the value.

 ``` screen